arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 1. Analyzing an image and getting an array of tags and a description returned.
 2. Analyzing an image with a domain-specific model (specifically, "celebrities"  model) and getting the corresponding result in JSON retune.

-Features are broken down on
+Features are broken down on:

   * **Option One:** Scoped Analysis - Analyze only a given model
-  * **Option Two:** Enhanced Analysis - Analyze to provide additional details with categories
+  * **Option Two:** Enhanced Analysis - Analyze to provide additional details with 86-categories taxonomy

 ###<a name="Step1">Step 1: Authorize the API call</a>
 Every call to the Vision API requires a subscription key.
 This key needs to be either passed through a query string parameter or specified in the request header.